How to Decorate Your New Home on a Budget

 With online services, a designer will typically never set foot in your home and you’ll have to do the legwork (think: measuring, shopping, and installing).
 But in exchange, they offer an expert’s take on using what you have, solving problem layouts, and suggesting resources you might not have heard of.
 These are the big four:

 - Decorist.
 With Decorist, you gain access to different tiers of designers for different flat fees.
 What sets them apart is their “Celebrity” category, which allows you to work with big names such as Jessica Helgerson, Justina Blakeney, and India Hicks.
-(The Celebrity design fee is $1,299/room.)
 Like most services, you’ll receive a comprehensive design plan and shopping list.
 Decorist will place and manage your orders as well.
-Rates start at $299/room.

 - Laurel & Wolf.
 If you’re looking for options plus economy, Laurel & Wolf likely has a design package and price point for you.
-Their services start at just $79/room (for an accessory refresh and plan to restyle what you already own) and top out at $249/room for two complete design plans for you to choose from.
 Each package comes with a set amount of “Design Time,” (10 days for the highest package), so if you’re not a fast decision maker, this might not be for you.
 But if it is, check in frequently: They often run sales on their already-reasonable fees.
-Rates start at $79/room.

 (Psst: If you’re not sure how to choose a designer, try asking them these 10 revealing questions.)